-Saturday, March 21, 2020 the UCP Pucksters took on the Red Wing Alumni.
-The Skate Without Limits Charity game, benefits UCP/Detroit, was played at the St. Mary's Arena on the campus of Orchard Lake St. Mary's.
-The event began at 4:00 pm with a Sled Hockey exhibition featuring the Grand Rapids Sled Wings and then the Red Wing Alumni-UCP Pucksters game was 6:00 pm.
+For the 20th year straight, on Saturday, March 21, 2020 the UCP Pucksters will take on the Red Wing Alumni.
+The Skate Without Limits Charity game, benefits UCP/Detroit, was played at the St. Mary's Arena on the campus of Orchard Lake St. Mary's, 3535 Indian Trail, West Bloomfield Township, MI 48324.
+The event begins at 4:00 pm with a Sled Hockey exhibition featuring the Grand Rapids Sled Wings and then the Red Wing Alumni-UCP Pucksters game was 6:00 pm.
 An afterglow pizza party followed immediately.

->

-> All proceeds from this charity event will be used to assist people with disabilities and their families.
+All proceeds from this charity event will be used to assist people with disabilities and their families.
 UCP/ Detroit is a local non-profit advocacy organization representing the needs of all people with disabilities and their families in the Metropolitan Detroit and the Tri-County areas.
 Eighty-Five percent of every dollar raised from UCP special events is used for programs and services that benefit directly the people we serve.

 The Detroit Red Wing Alumni Association, which is the oldest such organization in the NHL, now plays around 30 games a year to the benefit of worthy charities.
 This group uses their status as former NHL players to bring people together for a common goal...to raise spirits and raise money for some wonderful organizations.

 The alumni roster includes such names as John Ogrodnick, Jimmy Carson, Dino Ciccarelli, Petr Klima, Darren McCarty, Dave Coulier (of TV's Full House), Jason Woolley, Todd Bertuzzi, Joe Kocur, Brent Fedyk, Pat Peake, Red Berenson and fan favorite, Mickey Redmond.